One question that I constantly get asked by you is:

 Pay for blog posts

-Warning: Do not try to use this tactic to increase your search engine rankings as it can lead you to get banned from the search engines.
+Warning: Do not try to use this tactic to increase your search engine rankings as it can lead to you getting banned from the search engines.

-When I start a blog, the first thing I do is publish a minimum of 5 blog posts.
+When I start a blog, the first thing I do is publish a minimum of five blog posts.
 After that, I pay other bloggers to blog about my blog.
 It takes a lot longer to build momentum if your blog has zero readers.
-So if someone already has readers, why not leverage their blog and get them over to mine?
+So, if someone already has readers, why not leverage his or her blog and get those readers over to my blog?

-Through services like ReviewMe and Pay Per Post you can find bloggers who are willing to talk about your blog to their readers.
-Keep in mind that these bloggers will have to mention to their readers that you paid them to write a blog post, but even with that said, it’s still effective.
+Through services like ReviewMe and Pay Per Post, you can find bloggers who are willing to talk about your blog to their readers.
+Keep in mind that these bloggers will have to mention to their readers that you paid them to write a blog post, but even with that caveat, it’s still effective.

-When I did this with Quick Sprout I was able to attract 1000 RSS subscribers within 24 hours with this tactic.
+When I did this with Quick Sprout, I was able to attract one thousand RSS subscribers within twenty-four hours with this tactic.